HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 - A database, called gold, was created along with three tables to hold the data.
 The columns were exactly the same as those in the csv flat files
 - Appropriate data types were chosen for each column.
 Dates for date columns, vachars for text columns and an int for the numerics.

+#### A caveat for the data is that data for 2010 and 2014 were incomplete

 ### Analysis